DreymaR/BigBagKbdTrixPKL/README.md

     - Brazilian ABNT boards are like ISO, but have two extra <kbd>ABNT</kbd> keys.
 These can be remapped by their scan codes.
     - JIS (Japanese) etc are not supported so far.
 Sorry.
 Gomen-nasai. ごめんなさい.  &nbsp;&nbsp; ᏊᵕꈊᵕᏊ
 * Curl(DH), Angle and/or Wide ergonomic mods, moving some keys to more comfortable positions
-    - Angle/Wide affect the "hard" key positions in the layout.ini file, usually both for Layout and Extend
+    - Angle/Wide affect the "hard" key positions in the Layout.ini file, usually both for Layout and Extend
     - Curl(DH) is Colemak/Tarmak/Dvorak specific and for the most part should not affect Extend
     - The Curl(DH) mod does insert <kbd>D</kbd> between <kbd>C</kbd> and <kbd>V</kbd> though.
 There's a remap to let <kbd>Extend</kbd>+<kbd>V</kbd> still be Paste
 * Extend mappings, using for instance CapsLock as a modifier for nav/edit/multimedia/etc keys.
 It's awesome!!!